Michael Irwin: Campaigning

-Irwin is an active supporter of euthanasia, humanism and secularism.
+Irwin is an active supporter of assisted dying, humanism and secularism.
 He was interviewed by Ritula Shah about such matters in the BBC Radio 4 series One to One on 21 May 2013.

-Voluntary euthanasia
+Assisted dying

-From 1995 to 2003, Irwin was either the vice-chairman or the Chairman of the Voluntary Euthanasia Society (now, renamed Dignity in Dying).
+From 1995 to 2003, Irwin was either the vice-chairman or the Chairman of the Voluntary Euthanasia Society (now named Dignity in Dying).

-In November 1999 Irwin stood as a "Campaign for Living Will Legislation" candidate in the Kensington and Chelsea parliamentary by-election occasioned by the death of MP Alan Clark.
-Polling took place on 25 November, and Irwin gained 97 votes, putting him 9th out of 18 candidates.
+On the 25th November 1999 Irwin stood as a "Campaign for Living Will Legislation" candidate in the Kensington and Chelsea parliamentary by-election occasioned by the death of MP Alan Clark.
+Irwin gained 97 votes, putting him 9th out of 18 candidates.
 Michael Portillo was elected.

 Irwin was President of the World Federation of Right to Die Societies from 2002 to 2004, and a Director of that organisation from 2004 to 2006.

 In December 2009, Irwin established the Society for Old Age Rational Suicide (SOARS) which is promoting a discussion on the possibility of elderly, competent individuals, who are suffering from various medical problems, having a doctor legally end their lives, if this is their persistent request.
 From 2009 to August 2015 he was the Coordinator of this organisation.
-In October 2015 he was made a Patron of SOARS.
+In October 2015 he was made a Patron of SOARS (now renamed My Death, My Decision).

 Since 2005 Irwin has accompanied four individuals from the UK to Switzerland to witness their doctor-assisted suicides there.
-In 2009 he was arrested for partially financing the trip of Raymond Cutkelvin to Dignitas, but after a year on bail, he was not charged.
+In 2009, he was arrested for partially financing the trip of Raymond Cutkelvin to Dignitas.
+After a year on bail, he was not charged.

 Secularism and humanism

-Irwin is a Patron of Humanists UK and an honorary associate of the National Secular Society.
+Irwin is a patron of Humanists UK and an honorary associate of the National Secular Society.

 Since 2005 Irwin has sponsored the National Secular Society's £5000 Secularist of the Year award, which is known as the Irwin Prize.
 In 2006 he founded the Secular Medical Forum and was its Coordinator for three years.

 On 15 September 2010, Irwin, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.